walles/px/README.rst

   average throughput since ``ptop`` launched.
 * Note that binaries launched while ``ptop`` is running are listed at the bottom of the display.
-* Note the visualization of which programs are using your memory next to the memory numbers
+* Note the visualization of which programs / users are using your memory below the memory numbers
 * Selecting a process with Enter will offer you to see detailed information about that process, in ``$PAGER``, `moar`_ or ``less``.
 Or to kill it.
 * After you press ``q`` to quit, the display is retained and some lines at the